tigerhawkvok/js-dragdrop-php/README.md

 - `dropperParams.thumbHeight`: Maximum thumbnail height, in pixels.
 Default 480.
 - `dropperParams.dependencyPath`: The path to the dependencies of the library.
 Defaults to `bower_components/`.
 - `dropperParams.showProgress`: Show an extra progress bar beneath the drop target.
 Default `false`.
+- `dropperParams.clickTargets`: Targets that can be clicked to initiate an upload.
+An array of CSS selectors.
+(Default: none)

 ## License